 Then Chelsea came calling, Real Madrid cashed in and… well, you know the rest.

 Yeah, we’re surprised by this one too.
 Theo cost €24million from neighbours Atletico Madrid and played a grand total of 23 first-team games before being moved on.

 Who else joined in 2017-18, we hear you ask?
 Just Dani Ceballos, as it turns out.
+Real Madrid still went on to win the Champions League… again.
 Zidane was a miracle worker.

 With the Cristiano Ronaldo money burning a hole in their pocket, Real Madrid splashed out well in excess of €100million in the summer of 2018.

 Teenage forward Vinicius was the most expensive, with Thibaut Courtois and Alvaro Odriozola not too far behind, and the Brazilian needed to be patient.

 How that patience has been rewarded though…